CheckMate-743 at Five Years: 14% Still Alive

 Five years of follow-up data from the CheckMate-743 trial confirm that nivolumab plus ipilimumab provides a durable survival advantage over chemotherapy for people with unresectable pleural mesothelioma.
 The results, published today in the Journal of Clinical Oncology, show that 14% of people treated with the immunotherapy combination were alive at five years, compared to 6% of those treated with chemotherapy.

-The updated analysis, based on a median follow-up of 66.8 months across 605 patients, reinforces the original trial findings that led to FDA approval in October 2020.
+The updated analysis, based on a median follow-up of 66.8 months across 605 people, reinforces the original trial findings that led to FDA approval in October 2020.

 Five-Year Survival Data